3 Quick Tips to Improve Your Busy Homelife

 If your family is so busy that it feels like no one knows where anyone is going and coming from, having a family centre where everyone can see what everyone is up to can be very helpful!
 Make a quick and easy “Family Tweet Board” (DIY white board where one person starts off with a 140 character or less statement about the day and everyone else can walk by and comment) so that everyone in the house can quickly communicate to each other in a fun and easy way.
-It is so important to keep communication open in a family.
+It is so important to keep communication open.

 2. “The Ten Minute Tidy”

 Who doesn’t love a clean house?
 Here is a fun strategy to get everyone up and cleaning each week to make it a tidy home all year long; an easy ten-minute block you can include in your family routine every Saturday morning for the whole entire year!
 The strategy here is to do a little each week so that it does not pile up to be a big unbearable job.

 a) Create a ten minute playlist for the whole family to shake their booty to while cleaning

 b) Create a personalized clean up bin for each family member with everything they need for their tidy

 c) Choose a consistent time and day each week for this ten minute tidy to occur